 How To Buy Keukenhof Tickets

 There is one other type of ticket which is the Tulip Festival Card.
-It includes entrance to Keukenhof, a shuttle bus, and a few other extras.
-It currently costs €62 for full-price tickets which I don’t think is worth it.
+It includes entrance to Keukenhof, a shuttle bus, a canal cruise and a few other extras.
+It currently costs €54 for full-price tickets.

 How Long To Spend Visiting Keukenhof?